materialdoc/materialdoc-web/docs/components/buttons.md

 ![](../images/flat-button-intro-v2.png)

-!!! note "From google material design [documentation](https://material.io/guidelines/components/buttons.html#buttons-flat-buttons).
+!!! quote "From google material design [documentation](https://material.io/guidelines/components/buttons.html#buttons-flat-buttons)."
     A button made of ink that displays ink reactions on press but does not lift.

 ### How to add?